-Lymphocyte immune globulin (Injection)
+Lymphocyte immune globulin (By injection)

 Lymphocyte Immune Globulin (LIM-foe-site i-MUNE GLOB-ue-lin)